 Malaria is spread by mosquitoes that have been infected by a parasite, and is generally found in tropical or subtropical countries.
 The symptoms of malaria are unpleasant and can include headaches, sweating, chills, vomiting, and diarrhoea.
 If untreated, malaria can be deadly.
-In 2013 1,501 people in the UK came back from holiday with malaria and seven people died.
+In 2018 1689 people in the UK came back from abroad with malaria and 6 people died.

 The good news is that taking malaria tablets will go a long way in protecting you against the disease.
-If you are going to travel abroad, you should check Fit for Travel to find out if you are going into a malaria area.
+If you're going to travel abroad, you should check Fit for Travel if you live in Scotland or the Travel Health Pro website if you live elsewhere in the UK to find out if you are going into a malaria area.
 If you are, it is very important that you take malaria tablets before, during and after your trip.

 What are malaria tablets?